FranciscoPilosio/Final-Project/README.md

 ## Description

-This project is a To-do app created with Vue.js that allows users to create an account, record tasks, edit them and mark them as complete.
-The app is be linked to a database (supabase), where all the user and task data will be stored.
+_This project is a To-do app created with **Vue.js** that allows users to create an account, record tasks, edit them and mark them as complete.
+The app is linked to a database (supabase), where all the user and task data will be stored._

 ## Technical specifications

-### Tech Stack
+### Tech Stack :shipit:

-Client: Vue.js, Vite (dev server)
+-Client: Vue.js, Vite (dev server)
-Router: Vue Router
+-Router: Vue Router
-Store: Pinia for persistent login
+-Store: Pinia for persistent login
-Database as a service: Supabase
+-Database as a service: Supabase

 ### App Functionalities

-Authentication (sign up, sign in, sign out)
+-Authentication (sign up, sign in, sign out)
-A front-end that displays the user’s personal to-do list An ability to add new tasks
+-A front-end that displays the user’s personal to-do list -An ability to add new tasks
-An ability to edit existing tasks
+-An ability to edit existing tasks
-An ability to mark tasks as complete/incomplete
+-An ability to mark tasks as complete/incomplete
-An ability to delete existing tasks
+-An ability to delete existing tasks
-A store and a database that the app can call data from
+-A store and a database that the app can call data from

-## -latest
+### -latest

 This template should help get you started developing with Vue 3 in Vite.

-## Recommended IDE Setup
+### Recommended IDE Setup

 [VSCode](https://code.visualstudio.com/) + [Volar](https://marketplace.visualstudio.com/items?itemName=Vue.volar) (and disable Vetur) + [TypeScript Vue Plugin (Volar)](https://marketplace.visualstudio.com/items?itemName=Vue.vscode-typescript-vue-plugin).

-## Customize configuration
+### Customize configuration

 See [Vite Configuration Reference](https://vitejs.dev/config/).

-## Project Setup
+### Project Setup

 ```sh
 npm install
 ```

-### Compile and Hot-Reload for Development
+#### Compile and Hot-Reload for Development

 ```sh
 npm run dev
 ```

-### Compile and Minify for Production
+#### Compile and Minify for Production

 ```sh
 npm run build